 🎯 Semi-Formal & Neutral Alternatives

-These suit internal teams, familiar clients, and everyday work communication.
+These phrases are ideal for internal teams, familiar clients, and everyday professional emails, offering warmth while maintaining professionalism.

 1. Enjoy the weekend break